 Implementing gamification elements, such as leaderboards and rewards, helps to motivate participation in security awareness training by making it fun and engaging.

-Leaderboards allow employees to compete against each other to see who scores the highest on the training modules.
+Leaderboards enable employees to compete against each other to achieve the highest score on the training modules.
 You can reward employees who achieve high scores or rank on the leaderboards.

 People are more likely to participate in activities that they enjoy.
 Gamification elements can make the training more enjoyable by adding elements of competition and challenge, as well as creating a sense of community and camaraderie among employees.